rakivo/practice-lang/README.md

+# EXTREMELY IMPORTANT!
+THIS LANGUAGE IS A WORK IN PROGRESS!
+ANYTHING CAN CHANGE AT ANY MOMENT WITHOUT ANY NOTICE!
+USE THIS LANGUAGE AT YOUR OWN RISK!

 ## `prac` - An Esoteric Concatenative Stack Based Statically Typed Computer Programming Language

 ## Functions in the [`prac` Programming Language](https://github.com/rakivo/practice-lang)